 Risotto Rice is technically called arborio, which is how it will be labeled in the grocery store.
 Arborio rice is Italian short-grain rice named after the town it hails from, Arborio, in the Po Valley.
 However, present-day, it is grown all over, including in the United States.

-The plump, short body makes it unique in its ability to soak up loads of liquid and release starches that result in the creaminess that so many people associate with risotto.
+The plump, short body with a higher starch content makes it unique in its ability to soak up loads of liquid and release starches that result in the creaminess that so many people associate with risotto.
 In fact, while many risotto recipes do contain cream or cheese, many do not and people are often baffled by the creaminess, like this one.

 - Olive oil – Any neutral oil will work.